 The majority of the people think of making wine as an easy and fun job.
-They imagine the process with tubs filled with grapes and ready to be stomped on.
+They imagine the process as tubs filled with grapes and ready to be stomped on.
 From a cursory view of the process, it seems like a fun experience.
 However, it may not be the best and easy way to crush grapes for producing wine.

-With the passage of time, machinery was introduced into winemaking to get rid of the hard physical labor, especially the stomping process.
+With the passage of time, machinery was introduced into winemaking to get rid of some of the hard physical labor, especially the stomping process.
 The exact date of the machine invention is not recorded, it is assumed that the machine was created during the Industrial Age, around 1920.

 La Tribaie has a rotating shaft with beaters inside that detaches grapes from the stems.
 The grapes then pass through holes into another machine that presses them to extract the juice while the stems and debris are discarded.